-The journey to Dhobi Ghat is straightforward; all that is required is that you take a Mumbai Local train to Mahalaxmi station on the Western line.
-From there, go to the Saat rasta, which will bring you to the Dhobi Ghat.
+The journey to Dhobi Ghat is straightforward; all that is required is to take a Mumbai Local train to Mahalaxmi station on the Western line.
+Go to the Saat rasta, which will bring you to the Dhobi Ghat.
 You may either walk to the ghat or hire an auto-rickshaw to take you there for a few minutes.

 Facts about Dhobi Ghat

-- There are about 5000 dhobis that labor here 24 hours a day, washing and crisping filthy clothing.
+- There are about 5000 dhobis that labor here 24 hours a day, washing and crisping soiled clothing.

-- Once, 496 dhobis cleaned clothing at the same time, earning Dhobi Ghat a spot in the Guinness Book of World Records as the site with the “highest number of persons hand-washing garments at the same time.”
+- Once, 496 dhobis cleaned clothing simultaneously, earning Dhobi Ghat a spot in the Guinness Book of World Records as the site with the “highest number of persons hand-washing garments simultaneously.”

 - The washers get a steady stream of business from nearby hotels, hospitals, and interior designers.
 Clothes from garment makers are also sent to this laundry.

-- This location has been used as a location for several Hindi and Marathi films, including Munnabhai MBBS, Shootout at Wadala, and Dhobi Ghat (also known as Mumbai Diaries).
+- This location has been used for several Hindi and Marathi films, including Munnabhai MBBS, Shootout at Wadala, and Dhobi Ghat (also known as Mumbai Diaries).